moschlar/tw2.ace/README.rst

 This package comes bundled with ACE from 11.05.2012, which is released under a BSD-3-Clause license.
 This package itself is licensed under the WTFPL, Version 2 (for the moment).

+The directory ``ace-builds`` is a git submodule, but you don't have to check it out if you want to use tw2.ace!
+It is only included as a convenience for updating the bundled libraries.